tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Reading is very powerful, but it harms you if you don't have enough phonetic awareness.
 If I were starting today, I would keep reading at minimum for the first 6 months to a year.

+### What's more harmful: early output or letting your reading ability get too far ahead of your listening ability?

+Both are undoubtedly dangerous, but why are you worrying about this?
+If you're aware that reading dominates your immersion, cut it out and listen more.
+Immerse the right way, and everything will be fine.

 ### How to approach words with multiple meanings?

 Usually it's enough to make just one card for one meaning,